rstratf4/PlatformAutomation/README.md

 # PlatformAutomation

-Downloading Tiles & Stemcells
-As well as Installing them
+Pipelines written for downloading Pivotal Tiles & Stemcells As well as installing them